unomena/restlet-sites/modules/com.restlet/learn/guide/2.3/extensions/swagger.md

 ============

 This extension provides a preview integration with Swagger including:
-- generation of Swagger descriptor in JSON
+- automated generation of Swagger descriptor in JSON
-- introspect JAX-RS API based applications
+- introspection of JAX-RS API based applications
-- introspect Restlet API based applications
+- introspection of Restlet API based applications

 Additional work is required to:
 - parse a Swagger descriptor in JSON to set up an application